Skip to Main Content

 Further information

-There is no published evidence of use during breastfeeding.
+There is no published evidence for use during breastfeeding.
+Milk levels have not been measured.

 Use with caution